ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

 **Disclaimer: Follow these notes at your own risk.
 I'm not responsible for anything you run in your devices.
 It's up to you!**

 This page is a bunch of notes from the process I've done to set up the [OkDo C100 NVIDIA Jetson Nano 4GB Development Kit](https://www.kubii.com/en/development-kit/3882-c100-nvidia-jetson-nano-4gb-development-kit-3272496313705.html).
-It's a good alternative to the official [NVIDIA Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) product which has been discontinued.
+It's an available equivalent to the discontinued [NVIDIA Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) product.
 The replacement product, [NVIDIA Jetson Nano Super Developr Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/nano-super-developer-kit/), is usually out of stock.

 The problem is that *OKdo Nano C100 Developer Kit* is an extremely poorly documented device.
 The [okdo website](https://www.okdo.com/) doesn't work.
 I really don't know if the company is still operatin, if they just don't care about the website, or if they were adquired by another company.